 The Group's functional and presentational currency is Pounds Sterling.
 As a result, the consolidated financial statements of the Group will carry its assets in Pounds Sterling.
 However, the financial statements for Lady Alice Mines are presented in Australian Dollars.
 When consolidating a business that has functional currencies other than Pounds Sterling, the Group will be required to translate, inter alia, the balance sheet and operational results of such business into Pounds Sterling.
 Due to the foregoing, changes in exchange rates between Pounds Sterling and other currencies could lead to significant changes in the Group's reported financial results from period to period.
 Among the factors that may affect currency values are trade balances, levels of short-term interest rates, differences in relative values of similar assets in different currencies, long-term opportunities for investment and capital appreciation and political or regulatory developments.
-Although the Group may seek to manage its foreign exchange exposure, including by active use of hedging and derivative instruments, there is no assurance that such arrangements will be entered into or available at all times when the Group wishes to use them or that they will be sufficient to cover the risk.
+Although the Group may seek to manage its foreign exchange exposure, including by active use of hedging and derivative instruments, there is no assurance that such arrangements will be sufficient to cover the risk.